punalsc/parcel-pid-data/README.md

 This repository uses ParcelJS for task automation, bundling and:

-- ESLint for linting the source JavaScript files
+- Typescript
-- Babel for transpiling of ES6 to ES5
+- Preact JS
 - JS minifications

 You should be able to install all dependencies by running `npm nstall` from the project root.